DroverLtd/code-challenge-FE/README.md

 start_date = 'dd/mm/yyyy'

-vehicle_type = 'Consumer' or 'PCO'
+vehicle_type = 'Consumer' or 'PCO' (aka private-hire)

+we use:

+weeks for 'PCO' (aka private-hire)

+months for 'Consumer'

 ------